JonahU/smart-lightbulb-project/README.md

 ### Getting started

 Set the `LIGHT_IP` and `LIGHT_MAC` environment variables in the `.env` file in the root of the project.
 If you are unsure of your light's ip and mac addresses, run the `utils/find_lights.py` script.
+Make sure your WiFi connection is 2.4GHz (this is the required frequency for connecting to LIFX devices).

 Install the following dependencies: